 As long as students are in continuous residence from the date of entrance, they will be held accountable for the degree requirements in effect at the time of entrance; however, once they stop out for a semester or more and return to the College, they will be accountable for the degree requirements in effect at the time of return.
-Exceptions of this policy will be permitted upon appeal by the individual student to the Academic Affairs Council.
+Exceptions of this policy will be permitted upon appeal by the individual student to the academic departments.
 Such appeal must be made within one semester after the date of return.
-The Council will decide each case on its own merit.